yoavlt/jsonlex/README.md

 Jsonlex is `jsonl` file format logger.
 This provide simple storage approach.

 Jsonlex can write json data concurrently that prevent applications slow down.
-We can analize unstructure data using like `Pandas` etc. This module uses `Jason` for json encoder.
+We can analyze unstructure data using like `Pandas` etc. This module uses `Jason` for json encoder.
 It allows this module blazing fast writing jsonl files.

-And fortunately, elixir can handle huge amount files using multicore processes and have massive tools easily.
+And fortunately, elixir can handle huge amount files utilizing multicore processes and have massive tools easily.

 ```elixir
   iex> Jsonlex.start_link :jsonl, filename: "/tmp/some_filename.jsonl"